jussini/pysudokusolver/README.md

 # pysudokusolver
-Simple, naive, bruteforce python library for solving sudokus
+Simple, naive, bruteforce python library for solving sudokus.

+# usage
+See boardtests.py and main() in sudosolver.py